renebarto/baremetal/doc/tutorials/09-mailbox.md

 48: } // namespace baremetal
 ```

-- Line 46: We declare a function that write a 32 bit unsigned integer value into a `buffer`, with a maximum `bufferSize` (including the trailing null character).
+- Line 46: We declare a function that writes a 32 bit unsigned integer value into a `buffer`, with a maximum `bufferSize` (including the trailing null character).
 The value will take `width` characters at most (if zero the space needed is calculated), it will use a `base` which can be between 2 and 36 (so e.g. 16 for hexadecimal).
 If `showBase` is true, the base prefix will be added (0b for `base` = 2, 0 for `base` = 8, 0x for `base` = 16).
 If the size of the type would require more characters than strictly needed for the value, and `leadingZeros` is true, the value is prefix with '0' characters.